 Entry to the Batu Caves is free.
 However, if you want to visit the smaller caves you’ll need to pay a small fee.
-A guided tour in the Dark Cave costs RM35 (8.5 USD).
+A guided tour of the Dark Cave costs RM35 ($8.5 US).

 You’ll need to wear modest clothes with covered shoulders and knees to enter the Batu Caves.
 There are sarongs available for rent if you forget.

 As the Batu Caves is one of the most popular things to do in KL, it’s best to arrive as early as you possibly can.
 Coincide your trip with sunrise and you’ll beat the crowds and the hot weather.

 The easiest way to get to the caves is by taking the KTM Komuter train from KL Sentral.
 This costs RM2.60 ($0.60 US) each way and takes 25 minutes.
 From the designated Batu Caves station you need to walk 5 minutes.

 If you take a Grab this will cost around RM25-30 ($6-7.50 US) each way.